-Preheat the oven to 340 degrees F (170 degrees C).
-Line cookie sheets with grease-proof or parchment paper.
+Preheat the oven to 340 F/170 C. Line cookie sheets with parchment paper.

-Flour the work surface with flour and roll the chilled dough out to a thickness of 1/16-inch (2 mm).
+Flour a clean work surface and roll the chilled dough out to a thickness of 1/16-inch/2 mm.

 - Basterdsuiker is a typical Dutch product and cannot be easily substituted.
 It is manufactured by adding invert sugar and other ingredients to fine white refined sugar.
 This mixture helps to achieve certain textural structures and keeps baked goods moist.
 There are three varieties, white, brown and dark brown, called witte basterdsuiker, (licht)bruine basterdsuiker or gele basterdsuiker and donkerbruine basterdsuiker.
 It is widely available from Dutch supermarkets and some Dutch groceries on the internet.